syncfusion-content/xamarin-docs/Xamarin/Charts/charttypes.md

 ### SymbolType

 The [`SymbolType`] is  used to display the outlier point that lie either below the lower whisker or above the upper whisker line.
 The available symbols are [`Cross`], diamond, ellipse, hexagon, inverted triangle, pentagon, plus, rectangle and triangle.
-By default[`SymbolType`] value is [`Ellipse']
+By default[`SymbolType`] value is [`Ellipse'].

 The following code shows how to set the [`SymbolType`] value as [`Cross`]